zwave-js/node-zwave-js/docs/api/controller.md

 ```

 Adds the given entry (DSK and security classes) to the controller's SmartStart provisioning list or replaces an existing entry.
 The node will be included out of band when it powers up.
+If the `protocol` field is set to `Protocols.ZWaveLongRange`, the node will be included using Z-Wave Long Range instead of Z-Wave Classic.

 > [!ATTENTION] This method will throw when SmartStart is not supported by the controller!